som3canadian/Cloudflare-KV-Manager/README.md

 - Use as many namespaces as you want
 - Search for keys in a namespace (search by key, value, or metadata)
 - Add, edit, and delete keys
-- Supports metadata and expiration for keys
+- Supports view / edit metadata and expiration fields
 - Delete all keys in a namespace
 - Delete a single key
 - Filter